 Our reliable logistics sector guarantees a fast delivery of the plants to your place.
-The desired delivery date should be coordinated with us 2 - 3 days in advance.
-The desired date for delivery should be agreed upon with us 2 - 3 days in advance.
+The desired delivery date should be coordinated with us one week in advance.
 The delivery will then be executed with reasonable delivery costs.
 For moderate extra costs, we can also deliver the plants with special refrigerated trucks.
-Of course it is always an option for you to pick up your plants yourself a short-term appointment coordination will help to avoid unnecessary waiting time.
+Of course it is always an option for you to pick up your plants yourself a shortterm appointment coordination will help to avoid unnecessary waiting time.
 Pick-up times are Monday to Friday with prior arrangement.